Is NC in for a 'Wingpocalypse'? Some restaurants reporting chicken wing shortage

 A hot menu item at Zweli's in Durham is the spicy chicken.
 But that spicy chicken has been off the menu periodically lately.

-"We had to take it off the menu, make it inaccessible to the customers until we get it in stock," Zweli's owner Leonardo Williams explained.
+"We had to take it off the menu, make it inaccessible to the customers until we get it in stock," Zweli's owner Leonardo Williams said.

 When Williams is able to get his hands on chicken, the price has skyrocketed.